Bumper (broadcasting): In other countries

 In Argentina, since around September 2010, it is compulsory for almost all broadcasters to use a commercial bumper, using the words "Espacio publicitario" (Commercial break) to separate the rest of the programme from the advertisements.

+In Indonesia, bumpers are uncommon, but channels known to have bumpers included the Indonesian branch of Spacetoon (with the texts KAMI AKAN KEMBALI "we will return" before and KAMI KEMBALI "we returned" after breaks), and now defunct Lampung TV (used after breaks and used in 2008, featuring its mascot Mr. eL).
+In Malay, "kami akan kembali" and "kami kembali" also mean the same thing in Indonesian.
+Other idents called "bumpers", are in fact, only used before and/or after the Maghrib and Subuh (Fajr) adhan, of which may be replaced by commercial breaks and TV show promos, PSA outside the Jakarta feed, and not used elsewhere.
+From 1993 to the unknown date, when RCTI and SCTV begin its national on-air, both of the television stations randomly displaying the still image of regional relay transmission station and its iconic regional symbol of its region, or its still image ident.

 In German-speaking countries, the word "Werbung" (Advertisement) is used; in Switzerland, this word is also used in different languages: French: Publicité or Pub in short; Italian: Pubblicità.
 The same goes for France and Italy, but only second and third ones are written, respectively.

 Bumpers on children's television

 Bumpers or external eyecatches on children's television networks, and sometimes other networks, are similar to the internal eyecatches used in Japanese anime, with the difference being that the bumpers are supplied by the network.
 These usually appear only at the end of commercial breaks, but sometimes leading into the start of the break as well.
 Their primary purpose is to alert children that the commercial break has ended.
 Depending on the network, the bumper may or may not feature a voice over.

 Often, these eyecatches have a secondary purpose: marketing.
 For example, cable network Nickelodeon uses them to help children learn to identify the network and thus increase brand awareness.
 Most children's television networks run these bumpers because of this reason.
-From the mid-1980s to the early 1990s periods, (in conjunction with branding firm Fred/Alan, Inc.), the network created 225 bumpers, some featuring catchy disco jingles recorded by a cappella group The Jive Five.
+From the mid-1980s to the early 1990s periods, (in conjunction with branding firm Fred/Alan, Inc.), the network created 225 bumpers, some featuring catchy doo-wop jingles recorded by a cappella group The Jive Five.